 There have been a lack of posts on here recently, but I have been busy with things in the background.
 We’re moving to Melito!

 Apologies for the lack of posts, but we’re back with a review of La Stoppa vineyard!
 If you’ve read our previous posts you will remember that we said that we couldn’t visit the many vineyards around where we live because we had to use public …

 It’s not often that the death of a celebrity affects me.
 However, the death of former chef Anthony Bourdain hit me like a steam train.
 It felt like somehow I had lost a friend.
 This was a man who encouraged me to travel and “eat the world.”
 He was also very funny while telling you about it.

 In my last post we told you all about the beautiful town of Castell’Arquato.
 Now, in the second part of my post I’ll tell you about the second reason we visited, which was the Monterosso Val d’Arda Wine Festival!

 One of the places we can reach by local bus is Castell’Arquato, which is breathtakingly beautiful.
 It also has the added advantage of being in middle of a large wine producing region.

 When we lived in England we always had a kitchen garden full of edible goodies, or alternatively an allotment where we could grow all our fresh produce.

-However, now that we live in an apartment on the first floor in Italy, we have had to […]
+It’s surprising how I have developed new habits since living in Italy.
 These Italian habits are easy to acquire, and very difficult to lose.
 They are also likely to annoy or surprise your friends and family if you take them back home!
+However I’ve been …